-In Georgia, to set up a legal entity you need to go to the Justice Hall and submit required documents and information.
+In Georgia, to set up a legal entity you need to go to the Justice Hall and submit the required documents & information.

 In order to apply in person, you need the following documents/information:

-- Company charter (bi-lingual charter in Georgian and a language all company directors speak)
+- Company charter (bi-lingual charter in Georgian and a language which all company directors speak).